vitaliyfeytser/node-word-guess/README.md

 6. Guesses are limited.
 7. Enjoy!

-(If you're not a fan of colored cli, run this command to disable it: `node myapp.js --no-color`.)
+(If you're not a fan of colorized cli, run this command to disable it: `node myapp.js --no-color`.)

 **Here's a YouTube link to my demo of this app:** https://youtu.be/cm664O2mdvk